feiye-vims/schism-tut/docs/Pylibs/Pylibs.md

 ---

 # Overview
-Pylibs is a Python library for pre/post-processing SCHISM runs and other daily tasks written by Dr. Zhengui Wang.
+Pylibs, written by Dr. Zhengui Wang, is a Python library for pre/post-processing SCHISM runs and other daily tasks.
 The package is available on GitHub: [pylibs](https://github.com/wzhengui/pylibs).

 At the moment, it is mainly used internally by the VIMS group and not published on pypi.
-However, the usage and the installation are pretty straightforward:
+However, the usage and the installation are straightforward:

 - Latest version: